taskin-ms/getting_cleaing_data/Codebook.md

 was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

 The data set provided the following variables for each activity:
-1.subject - ID of participant
+1. subject - ID of participant
 2. activity - ID of activity type
 3. Mean and standard deviation for the following features:
-    +tBodyAcc-XYZ
-    +tGravityAcc-XYZ
-    +tBodyAccJerk-XYZ
-    +tBodyGyro-XYZ +tBodyGyroJerk-XYZ
-    +tBodyAccMag
-    +tGravityAccMag
-    +tBodyAccJerkMag
-    +tBodyGyroMag
-    +tBodyGyroJerkMag
-    +fBodyAcc-XYZ
-    +fBodyAccJerk-XYZ
-    +fBodyGyro-XYZ
-    +fBodyAccMag
-    +fBodyAccJerkMag
-    +fBodyGyroMag
-    +fBodyGyroJerkMag
+     + tBodyAcc-XYZ
+     + tGravityAcc-XYZ
+     + tBodyAccJerk-XYZ
+     + tBodyGyro-XYZ
+     + tBodyGyroJerk-XYZ
+     + tBodyAccMag
+     + tGravityAccMag
+     + tBodyAccJerkMag
+     + tBodyGyroMag
+     + tBodyGyroJerkMag
+     + fBodyAcc-XYZ
+     + fBodyAccJerk-XYZ
+     + fBodyGyro-XYZ
+     + fBodyAccMag
+     + fBodyAccJerkMag
+     + fBodyGyroMag
+     + fBodyGyroJerkMag

 ### Transformation Specifics

 The following instructions were implemented to clean up the data:
 1.Merge the training and the test sets to create one data set.
+2.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive variable names.
+Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Uses descriptive activity names to name the activities in the data set 4.
+Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 All these instuctions were carried out in the source code run\_analysis.R, and finally, the clean dataset was written into a text file “tidyData.txt”.